Parysas29/Sinki-Backups/README.md

   d.
 Bandwidth setting for rclone<br />
   e.
 Setting the time in millisecond for pbkdf2 optimal iteration with option to disable it completely.<br />
 3. Running all operations in ram before final copy onto the local backup drive.
-4. Running a program that don’t use rclone in parallel.
+4. Running the parts of the program that don’t use rclone in parallel.
 (Will be using rclone parallel feature for operations that depend on rclone.